shaisachs/origin-of-sadness/origin-of-sadness.md

 Sophie took a breath and then sat down on the ground.
 "The story starts like this: 'Once upon a time, there was a little girl named...
 Stephie.
 Stephie loved to sing, all day and all night.
 She sang at the playground, she sang in the bath, she even sang at school!
 She sang while she was doing her homework, or playing with her friends, she sang while she was riding her bike.'"

-"Sounds like Stephie must have had a real talent, right Sophie?"
+"Sounds like Stephie must have had a real talent."
 Henry stole a surreptitious glance at her sneakers, wondering how difficult it would be to wipe off the smudge of dirt on the side of the left shoe.
 Miraculously, that seemed to be the only stain on the new pair of sneakers.

 "Oh yes.
 Stephie was the best singer in her whole school, in the whole town even."